Neo21702/My_Profile/README.md

 ## How to Access My Portfolio on GitHub

-*Click on the file: https://github.com/Neo21702/My_Profile/blob/main/index.html link and then download raw file and paste its link to url.
+*Click on the file: https://github.com/Neo21702/My_Profile/blob/main/index.html link, then download raw file and paste its link to url for access.

 ## How to Use the Index.html File